US STOCKS-Wall St extends run of record highs; services data upbeat

 NEW YORK, Oct 4 (Reuters) - U.S. stocks edged up to extend their run of record closing highs on Wednesday as data on the services sector added to signs of strength in the economy and prospects for earnings.

-It was the third straight session where all three major indexes hit record closing highs, though the small-cap Russell 2000 broke its string of eight all-time high finishes, ending down 0.3 percent.
+It was the third straight session of record closing highs for the three major indexes, though the small-cap Russell 2000 broke its string of eight all-time high finishes, ending down 0.3 percent.

-Shares of Netflix helped lift the S&P 500, rising 2.9 percent, after UBS raised its price target on the company.
-Shares of Amazon, up 0.9 percent, gave the index its biggest boost.

 Market gains were limited as a decline in oil prices weighed on energy shares, and the S&P information technology index, up about 26 percent this year, posted its first drop in seven sessions.
 The S&P energy index was down 0.1 percent and the technology index was down 0.2 percent.